GongT/baobao/@idlebox/node/etc/node.api.md

 // @public
 export function respawnInScope(mainFunc: Function): unknown | never;

+// Warning: (ae-forgotten-export) The symbol "OnExit" needs to be exported by the entry point __create_index.generated.d.ts
 // Warning: (ae-missing-release-tag) "runMain" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function runMain(main: AsyncMainFunction): void;
+export function runMain(main: AsyncMainFunction, onExit?: OnExit): void;

 // Warning: (ae-missing-release-tag) "sha256" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //